Never-Ending Behavior-Cloning Agent for Robotic Manipulation: Related Work

-\textbf{Continual Learning.} Continual learning provides the foundation for the adaptive development of AI systems \cite{wang2023comprehensive, dong2023inor}.
+\textbf{Continual Learning.} Continual learning provides the foundation for the adaptive development of AI systems \cite{wang2023comprehensive, zhao2023adaptcl, dong2024continually}.
 The main approaches of continual learning can be categorized into three directions: Parameter regularization-based methods \cite{rebuffi2017icarl,li2017learning,derakhshani2021kernel,douillard2020podnet,dong2023heterogeneous} balance the old and new tasks by adding more explicit regularization terms.
+C-LoRA\cite{smith2024continualdiffusion} reduces catastrophic forgetting in diffusion models via self-regularized low-rank adaptation.
+RTRA\cite{nokhwal2023rtra} accelerates continual learning training with natural gradient descent, improving efficiency while maintaining effective performance.
 Architecture-based methods \cite{jung2020continual,wu2021incremental,wang2022coscl,toldo2022bring} construct network parameters for different tasks.
-Replay-based methods include empirical replays \cite{bang2021rainbow,rebuffi2017icarl,sun2022exploring,tiwari2022gcr} and generative replays \cite{li2022continual,xiang2019incremental, sun2024create}.
-Some works focus on the improvement of robots by continual learning \cite{ayub2023cbcl,gao2021cril,hafez2023continual,ayub2022few,ayub2023continual}.
+AdaB2N \cite{lyu2024overcoming} enhances continual learning through adaptive Batch Normalization, improving stability and performance.
+InfLoRA \cite{liang2024inflora} enhances continual learning by injecting a small number of parameters to reparameterize pre-trained weights and designing a subspace to eliminate interference between tasks.
+Replay-based methods include empirical replays \cite{bang2021rainbow,li2024continual,sun2022exploring, liang2023i3dod} and generative replays \cite{li2022continual,xiang2019incremental, sun2024create}.
+SDDR\cite{jodelet2023class} improves class-incremental learning by generating synthetic samples with Stable Diffusion for distillation and replay.
+Some works focus on the improvement of robots by continual learning \cite{ayub2023cbcl,gao2021cril,hafez2023continual,ayub2022few,ayub2023continual}. \cite{jiang2025continual} proposes an end-to-end multi-object grasping policy for a musculoskeletal arm with object-preference experience replay to mitigate forgetting, while LEGION \cite{meng2025preserving} introduces a Bayesian nonparametric knowledge-space framework augmented with language embeddings to accumulate and reuse lifelong RL skills for long-horizon robotic tasks.
 LOTUS \cite{wan2023lotus} stores a few human demos of novel tasks into the growing skill library, enabling lifelong learning ability for robots.
-However, these methods are build on 2D vision observations, and cannot be applied to perform language-conditioned behaviour-cloning manipulation with multi-modal data.
+M2Distill \cite{roy2025m2distill} is a multimodal distillation framework for lifelong imitation learning that enforces cross-step consistency of vision–language–action latent representations and constrains consecutive Gaussian Mixture Model policies.
+However, these methods predominantly rely on 2D visual observations, and thus lack explicit 3D representations, which fundamentally limits spatial reasoning under occlusion changes and hinders robust language–action grounding for scalable language-conditioned behavior cloning.
+Moreover, many existing methods treat skill-wise knowledge as category-wise knowledge, overlooking its intrinsic decomposition into skill-shared and skill-specific components, which limits transfer across skills and exacerbates forgetting.